-Despite the challenging circumstances, the Group remains focused on the delivery of high-quality services to its clients and the provision of a safe working environment to its employees while ensuring that sustainability issues are being addressed.
+During the Reporting Period, the coronavirus disease 2019 ("COVID-19") prevention and control entered a new stage and it took time for economic activities to pick up momentum.
+The Group remains focused on the delivery of high-quality services to its clients and the provision of a healthy and safe working environment to its employees while ensuring that sustainability issues are being addressed.

 With the Board overseeing the Group's policies, initiatives and performance on ESG issues, the Group has clear guidance on its sustainable development.
 Dedicated personnel have also been assigned to implement and monitor the adequacy of control measures in order to reduce potential environmental and social risks that the business may have on the environment and the community where it operates.